 Baking Soda for Cleaning the Kitchen and Bath

 The first rooms that you will find baking soda useful in are the kitchen and bathroom.
-From a scouring powder to take care of mold, mildew, and stains to a drain or oven cleaner, this to be a great tool for your cleaning kit.
+From a scouring powder to take care of mold, mildew, and stains to a drain or oven cleaner, this can be a great tool for your cleaning kit.

-- General-Purpose Scouring Powder - Many surfaces in your home can be cleaned with a simple scouring powder of baking soda mixed with water.
+- General-Purpose Scouring Powder: Many surfaces in your home can be cleaned with a simple scouring powder of baking soda mixed with water.
 It is one that you won't mind bringing into the kitchen, either, because it's safe, chemical-free and the same baking soda you use for food.

-- Drain Cleaner - The old science fair trick of combining baking soda and vinegar to create an erupting volcano works wonders to clean drains as well.
+- Drain Cleaner: The old science fair trick of combining baking soda and vinegar to create an erupting volcano works wonders to clean drains as well.
 The foaming reaction cleans out grime and clogs and is a natural deodorizer.

-- Oven Cleaner - Commercial oven cleaners are some of the worst culprits when it comes to chemical fumes and inhaling those make an already difficult task that much more unpleasant.
+- Oven Cleaner: Commercial oven cleaners are some of the worst culprits when it comes to chemical fumes and inhaling those make an already difficult task that much more unpleasant.
 Don't avoid cleaning your oven, just avoid the toxic sprays by turning to baking soda and water instead.